aniasobo/oystercard1/progressnote.md

 - Rspec config file - not generated automatically by rspec --init; purpose: ??
 - reading & interpreting the rspec stack trace
 - attribute readers and instance variables, and initialising new objects in a given state - and writing unit tests to verify it
+- using constants in Rspec: accessing by ClassName::CONSTANT_NAME (can be used in string interpolation)